 Public Policy Fellowships

 Looking to expand your experience in public policy?
 A fellowship might be a great way to do so.
 Public policy fellowships may be available for qualified graduate students, post-graduates, and even mid-career professionals.
 Sponsored by organizations ranging from Google to Georgetown Law, from the American Chemical Society to the Congressional Hispanic Caucus, fellowships may exist in a wide range of settings and address a wide range of issues.
-Public policy advocates, writers, legislators, lawyers, researchers and lobbyists may all find fellowships suited to their interests and skills.
+Public policy advocates, writers, legislators, lawyers, researchers and lobbyists may all find public policy fellowships suited to their interests and skills.

 What you’ll do: A fellowship is an opportunity for you to build knowledge and skills, and to provide support to your partner institution.
 The focus is on educational and professional development.
 Depending upon your host agency and your area of expertise, you might engage in urban planning in a developing nation, learn in-depth about civil rights issues, or study the intersection of public finance and public policy.